Being a Mac user, we often laugh at the disk scans and defragmentations that Windows users do on a regular basis.

 There are so many individual types of maintenance tasks that you can do with the tool that they've bundled them all up into a Smart Cleanup routine, which does all the key ones in one go.

-After first running the Smart Cleanup it identified over 4GB of unnecessary files that it could clean.
-On my system, out of the numerous areas it looked, the two key areas were System Junk and Localisation files.
+After first running the Smart Cleanup, it identified over 4GB of unnecessary files that it could clean.
+On my system, out of the numerous areas it looked at, the two key areas were System Junk and Localisation files.
 These two represented almost all of my space savings.

 Although, one of the areas where other reviewers have experienced speed increases has been in the bloated Mail application, which I don't use.

-After the initial scan you do get occasional reminders that you need to run it again, although these tend to be much less satisfying as they only save a few hundred mega bytes of hard disk space.
+After the initial scan, you do get occasional reminders that you need to rerun it, although these tend to be much less satisfying as they only save a few hundred megabytes of hard disk space.

-I’ve tried many apps and most I don’t continue to use after an initial reason for use.
-The problem on a Mac is that we don’t like that our Windows comrades have an easy uninstall feature.
+I've tried many apps, and mainly I don't continue to use them after an initial reason for use.
+The problem with a Mac is that we don't like our Windows comrades have an easy uninstall feature.

 I haven't had any issues with the app; it's fast, satisfying and effective.